Imperfect-Information Games on Quantum Computers: A Case Study in Skat: Examples

-For a second step, we will increase the player count to three, according to the actual game rules, plus we will add another card per player.
-This shall showcase how our approach differs from the solutions of classical solvers.
-Therefore, we will model a typical end-game situation, that might be the following: We switch sides and consider the player to be playing against the solist and declarer.
-Let us assume, your team has already acquired 48 points after seven tricks.
-You end up with the following hand
+As a second step, the player count is increased to three, according to the actual game rules.
+A typical end-game situation is modeled from the perspective of the solo player A in forehand.
+Player A has acquired 40 points after eight tricks, and has the following cards in hand: